 Export/import to excel file at runtime (PC/Mac/Linux only).
+If you are looking for Unity Editor solution, visit this page.

 - Import/export database data from/to Excel file at runtime (in builds)